dzzh/RIBs-wiki/iOS-Tutorial-3.md

 }
 ```

-Finally we can implement the UI to display the scores.
+Finally, we can implement the UI to display the scores.
 To save time, we can use the implementation provided [here](https://github.com/uber/ribs/blob/assets/tutorial_assets/ios/tutorial3-rib-di-and-communication/source/source3.swift?raw=true).

 ## Update score stream when a game is won